 Types of Injectable Filler Treatment

-Radiesse® is a dermal filler made with calcium hydroxylapatite suspended in a water based gel.
-It is also FDA-approved for moderate to severe facial wrinkles and folds, but plastic sugeons frequently use Radiesse® for a wider range of cosmetic treatments, including facial augmentation and contouring.
+Radiesse® is a dermal filler made with calcium hydroxylapatite suspended in a water-based gel.
+It is also FDA-approved for moderate to severe facial wrinkles and folds, but plastic surgeons frequently use Radiesse for a wider range of cosmetic skin treatments, including facial augmentation and contouring.
 Dr. Goldberg might recommend Radiesse® for correction of marionette lines, nasolabial folds, skin depressions or for non-surgical nasal contouring and augmentation.

-Perlane® is a thicker hyaluronic acid filler used for adding more volume to deeper folds deeper folds.
+Restylane Lyft®, formerly called Perlane® is a thicker hyaluronic acid filler used for adding more volume to deeper folds deeper folds.
 This is often ideal for the nasolabial folds on a patient with heavier cheeks.
-Perlane® generally lasts 6-8 months
+Restylane Lyft generally lasts 6-8 months.

 Belotero® is an ultrathin hyaluronic acid filler used for fin shallow wrinkles.
-This is ideal for the verticle lines around the lips.
-It generally lasts 3-4 months
+This is ideal for the vertical lines around the lips.
+It generally lasts 3-4 months.

-Voluma is a brand new longer lasting ultra-thick hyaluronic acid filler used for deep volume filling.
+Voluma® s a brand new longer lasting ultra-thick hyaluronic acid filler used for deep volume filling.
 It is most commonly used in the upper and outer cheeks.
-Voluma® lasts about 18-20 months.
+Voluma lasts about 18-20 months.